 For a long time, scholars have known play to be a significant component of human life.
 From childhood development (Piaget 2013) to adolescence growth (Pellegrini 2009) and adult recreation (van Leeuwen & Westwood 2008), various forms of playing belong to our lifecycles.
 Today, research on the topic is complicated by videogame play—gaming—which has become a popular type of play globally across age groups.

 Many studies have found evidence indicating gaming to contribute to life quality.
-For instance, a large nationally representative study of children between 10 and 15 years found those who play videogames daily to have better psychosocial adjustment compared with the non-gaming group (Przybylski 2014).
+For instance, a large nationally representative study of children between 10 and 15 years found those who play videogames daily have better psychosocial adjustment compared with the non-gaming group (Przybylski 2014).
 Similar results have also been found with adolescents and adults who can find videogames supportive for social health (Kowert, Domahidi & Quandt 2015), wellbeing more generally (Johannes, Vuorre & Przybylski 2021), and even gaming mediated psychotherapy (Ceranoglu 2010).
 Gaming is widely considered a potential means to several cognitive, emotional, and motivational benefits (Granic, Lobel & Engels 2014).

 At the same time, negative associations between gaming and health have become an emergent research topic.
 In 2013, the American Psychiatric Association (APA) cautiously announced ‘internet gaming disorder’ in their Diagnostic and Statistical Manual of Mental Disorders (5th edition) as a condition in need for further study.
 In 2019, the World Health Organization (WHO) took a more drastic step and confirmed ‘gaming disorder’ to be included in their International Classification of Diseases (11th edition) as a mental disorder due to addictive behaviors.
 Consequently, an increasingly large body of varied research has emerged regarding the colloquially termed ‘videogame addiction’ and its epidemiology in particular (Kardefelt-Winther 2017; King et al. 2020; Van Rooij et al. 2017).
 Meanwhile, the nosology of this now-officialized mental disorder remains under active debate (Bean et al. 2017), and its ontology—what disorder-based gaming really is—largely unknown.